mcraiha/spine-unity-docs/Tint-Black.md

 ![](/img/spine-runtimes-guide/spine-unity/unity-canvas-texcoord1-texcoord2.png)

 ## Additional Notes
 In Unity, Slot colors are pushed to the Unity mesh via its vertex color buffer.
-UnityEngine's Mesh type doesn't allow arbitrary extra buffers so the extra color data from the second color (black tint) is pushed via the UV0 and UV1 buffers.
+UnityEngine's Mesh type doesn't allow arbitrary extra buffers, so the extra black tint color data is pushed via the UV0 and UV1 buffers.

-The effect of this is that meshes that use per-slot black tint also need the memory for the extra buffers, and need also need to have those extra buffers be updated every frame.
+The effect is that meshes that use per-slot black tint also need more memory for the extra UV buffers, and also need to have those extra buffers be updated every frame.
 This may have a noticeable performance cost when applied to large, complex skeletons or large numbers of skeletons.